darrylwilliams1010/CPS498-S21-Team03/README.md

 Figure 6 is a laser pointer in Grace’s module.
 The laser pointer interacts with scene and allows the user to select the ball in the scene.
 This laser pointer is controlled by the vr controllers.

 <img src="https://user-images.githubusercontent.com/45323165/116800015-3a696200-aacb-11eb-9963-63020db2b573.png" width="200" height="200">
 Figure 7 is mouse and keyboard.
 This is for users without a vr set.
 Users can run through the modules using mouse and keyboard keys.

-> #### Future Changes
+> ### Future Changes
-> -Add functionality to user’s hand controllers to pick up objects in all modules and control camera with controller buttons.
+> - Add functionality to user’s hand controllers to pick up objects in all modules and control camera with controller buttons.
-> -Implement scoring system in all modules to grade user based on speed and efficiency.
+> - Implement scoring system in all modules to grade user based on speed and efficiency.
-> -Menu and recap scenes to start and restart modules, along with displaying score and rating for user after completing the module.
+> - Menu and recap scenes to start and restart modules, along with displaying score and rating for user after completing the module.
-> -Combine all modules into one project with a menu for user to choose a module to play
+> - Combine all modules into one project with a menu for user to choose a module to play.

-> #### Team Contributions
+> ### Team Contributions
 |   Team Members    |   Contributions (Hours/Work Done)   |
 | ----------------- | ----------------- |
 | - Darryl Williams | 100 hours; ball tracking module, wrote code for the ball to follow a set path throughout the scene.
 Wrote scripts for the camera moveability, added cross-hairs for accurate tracking  |